Welcome to Lake Sutherland

 Dungeness Crab & Seafood Festival

 This festival, celebrated annually on the picturesque waterfront in Port Angeles, showcases the rich maritime heritage and bountiful seafood of the Olympic Peninsula.
-If that doesn’t intrigue you enough, over the three-day event, you can also enjoy a live oyster bar, cooking demonstrations, a chowder cook-off, concerts, and lots more.
+If that doesn’t intrigue you enough, over the three-day event, you can enjoy a live oyster bar, cooking demonstrations, a chowder cook-off, concerts, and more.
+Consider this or one of the state’s many fall festivals each year.

 Juan de Fuca Festival of the Arts